…where we’ve gone wrong flying with our toddlers (and I bet you have too!)

 But Lord help you if you forget to charge the iPad before a flight.
 Or worse, the charger cord.
 Over the last couple of years, we’ve noticed nearly all our international flights have come with charging points in our seats but don’t take this risk.

 I suggest triple-checking devices are charged before you fly, if it’s an ultra-long-haul setting time limits on how long they can be used (better safe than sorry) and packing something like a spare pocket charger.

 (As a footnote to this original post, many flights from the Middle East to the US & UK introduced an electronics ban, making IPads a complete no-go.
 The ban is now lifted but here’s our guide to flying with no electronics if you ever find yourself in an iPad-free situation).

 Don’t expect the iPad to work toddler miracles

 10. Lost items

-Don’t ever leave any of your survival arsenal behind
+Don’t ever leave any of your valuable toddler arsenal behind

 © Our Globetrotters